Victory against injustice: Rahul Gandhi on PM's announcement to repeal farm laws | Headlines

 - India

-The country's 'annadatas' (food providers) have made ''arrogance bow its head'' through 'satyagraha', Congress leader Rahul Gandhi said on Friday and described the Centre's decision to repeal the farm laws as a ''victory against injustice''.
+The ''annadatas'' (food providers) of the country have made ''arrogance bow its head down'' through ''satyagraha'', Congress leader Rahul Gandhi said on Friday and described the Centre's decision to repeal three contentious farm laws as a ''victory against injustice''.

-His remarks came after Prime Minister Narendra Modi, in an address to the nation on Friday morning, announced the government has decided to repeal the three farm laws, which were at the centre of protests by farmers for the past year.
+His remarks came after Prime Minister Narendra Modi, in an address to the nation on Friday morning, announced the government's decision to repeal the three farm laws, which were at the centre of protests by farmers for the last one year.

-In another tweet in Hindi, Gandhi said it is also a victory of those who could not return to their homes.
+In another tweet, he said it is also a victory for those who could not return home.

-''Defeat is only theirs, who could could not save the lives of 'annadaatas'...,'' he tweeted with the hashtag 'FarmLawsRepealed' and shared images of farmers struggling during the protests seeking repeal of the laws.
+''Defeat is only theirs, who could not save the lives of 'annadaatas'...,'' the former Congress chief tweeted with the hashtag ''FarmLawsRepealed'' and shared images of farmers struggling during the protests against the three laws.

+Several Congress leaders highlighted that Gandhi had, in a tweet on October 29, said only barricades were removed from the protest sites of the farmers and the three contentious laws will also be done away with soon.

-Many farmers had been protesting and were encamped at Delhi's borders since November 2020 with a demand that the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020, Farmers' (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act, 2020 and the Essential Commodities (Amendment) Act, 2020 be rolled back and a new law made to guarantee MSP for crops.
+They also shared his earlier comments in which he had said, ''Mark my words, the government will be forced to take back the farm laws.''
+Many farmers were encamped at Delhi's borders since November 2020 with a demand that the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020, the Farmers' (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act, 2020 and the Essential Commodities (Amendment) Act, 2020 be rolled back and a new law enacted to guarantee the minimum support price (MSP) on crops.

-The Centre, which has held several rounds of formal dialogue with the farmers, had maintained that the new laws are pro-farmer, while protesters claimed they would be left at the mercy of corporations because of the legislations.
+The Centre, which held several rounds of talks with the protesting farmers, had maintained that the laws were pro-farmer, while the protesters claimed that they would be left at the mercy of corporations because of the legislations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)